Gut Health

 The lower digestive tract – the colon — contains over 10,000 individual strains of bacteria.
 Taken together, they weigh three or four pounds.
 This microbiome, as it’s called, has become the subject of intense research.
 Many people eat yogurt and take probiotic supplements to boost their good gut bacteria.

-Christopher Thornton, associate professor of fungal immunology at the University of Exeter, says, “It’s not just about bacteria any more — there is a shift in research which is putting greater importance on the role of fungus and bacteria together.”
+Christopher Thornton, associate professor of fungal immunology at the University of Exeter, says, “It’s not just about bacteria anymore — there is a shift in research which is putting greater importance on the role of fungus and bacteria together.”

 NIH-funded scientist Mahmood Ghannoum has spent more than three decades researching fungi.
 He agrees with his UK colleague.

-He and his research team at Case Western Reserve University in Cleveland, Ohio discovered that both types of microbe cooperate to create digestive plaque.
+He and his research team at Case Western Reserve University in Cleveland, Ohio, discovered that both types of microbe cooperate to create digestive plaque.

 Need a Balance Between Good and Bad Fungi